Last Updated on April 19, 2023

 In addition, two locations will have food and drinks for purchase: The Cocoa Shack, located in the Gardener’s Shed, and The Bent Creek Bistro, located in the Educational Center.

-Snacks, alcoholic beverages, hot cocoa, treats, and s’mores kits will be available for purchase.
+Snacks, alcoholic beverages, hot cocoa, treats, and s’mores kits will be available.

 Read More: Awesome Asheville Restaurants